 You are in control

-As a WMU graduate, please note that FERPA only covers education records that apply to you during your time as a student at WMU.
-Any achievements, honors, awards, etc. earned after you leave WMU are not covered under FERPA.
-Please also note that if you requested confidentiality while you were a student that is in effect until you revoke it.
-This means we will be unable to confirm a degree or verify your attendance at WMU.
+FERPA only covers education records that apply to you during your time as a student at WMU.
+Any achievements, honors, awards or other records earned after you leave the University are not covered under FERPA.
+If you requested confidentiality while you were a student that request remains in effect until you revoke it.
+We will be unable to confirm a degree or verify your attendance at WMU if you requested confidentiality but did not revoke it.